7 Planets Align on February 28, 2025: How to See the “Great Planet Parade”

 7 planets in the planetary alignment on February 28, 2025

-Another planetary alignment will take place on February 28, 2025.
-Don't miss it — according to the classification, it will be a great one!
+An extremely rare planetary alignment will take place on February 28, 2025.
+Don't miss it — an event like this won’t happen again this decade!

 In the evening, just after sunset, seven planets — Saturn, Mercury, Neptune, Venus, Uranus, Jupiter, and Mars — will align in the sky.
 Four of them (Mercury, Venus, Jupiter, and Mars) will be easily visible to the naked eye.
 For Uranus and Neptune, get a pair of binoculars or a small telescope.
 Saturn will be the most difficult target to see — you'll need to know the exact time for your exact location as the planet hangs close to the Sun.